neynarxyz/neynar_parquet_importer/README.md

 - recommended specs/storage space for postgres cluster (disk size for postgres data)
 - run on an EC2 and collect example timings
 - Support more than just postgres.
 We need a generic way to do UPSERTS
+- row filters should include a version number. then when/if we support something advanced like graphql, we can switch without breaking the old way